 Remedy: Acknowledge how things are now and deal with that—not the worst-case scenario.

 3. You’re trying to do it all by yourself.
-As a single mom, you’re it.
+As a single parent, you’re it.
 The buck stops with you.
 Those statements reflect the reality that many of us live.
 But just as dependence can be a recipe for disaster, fierce independence is likely to leave you wasted and lying horizontal on the floor.

 Remedy: Aim for interdependence in relationships and communities that are mutually beneficial.